copenlu/academic-kickstart/content/people/marta/index.md

 role = "PhD Intern"

 # Short bio (displayed in user profile at end of posts)
 bio = "Marta's research interests are explainability and fairness, with a focus on abusive language detection.
-She is a second-year PhD student at the University of Pisa and was visiting CopeNLU in Spring/Summer 2023."
+She is a PhD student at the University of Pisa and was visiting CopeNLU in Spring/Summer 2023."

 # External website link
 external_link = "https://martamarchiori.github.io/"